techidaily/site-windows11/source/_posts/slowing-down-the-high-life-excess-in-windowed-worlds.md

 ![screenshot of high on life files](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/screenshot_of_high_on_life_files.jpg)

  High on Life runs on Unreal Engine 5\.
-While[Unreal Engine 5 will change the future of gaming](https://www.makeuseof.com/unreal-engine-5-change-gaming-reasons-why/) , it's also being prone to crashing on certain hardware or software configurations.
+While [Unreal Engine 5 will change the future of gaming](https://www.makeuseof.com/unreal-engine-5-change-gaming-reasons-why/) , it's also being prone to crashing on certain hardware or software configurations.

  Thankfully, it's mostly understood why these crashes are occurring and how we can possibly fix them.